July 6, 2026 · 5-minute read

 The cost of an infestation detected in high season

-To this direct cost, add the indirect cost: a guest review going viral on Tripadvisor or Instagram, a Forbes Travel Guide rating that tumbles, a receptive contract that moves to the competitor.
+To this direct cost, add the indirect cost: a guest review going viral on Tripadvisor or Instagram, a the international hotel rankings rating that tumbles, a receptive contract that moves to the competitor.
 The fallout can be measured over 12 to 24 months.

 Our 12-point protocol